grokkingnix/bourne-to-blog/README.md

 ## Use Openring

 You can make use of [openring](https://git.sr.ht/~sircmpwn/openring) with the `-o` flag when building your posts.
 You need the additional `openring.sh` file from the `modules` folder.
-Configure the variable values and you can add the flag to your regular workflow.
+Configure the variable values and you can add the flag to your regular post build workflow i.e. `blog -bos post-file.md`.
 You can find more details on this [post](https://nixing.mx/posts/integrating-openring-into-a-blog.html).

 ## To-do